Migration or redesign a website, why use an SEO rank tracking tool?

 - Audience (traffic generated search organic)

-These two indicators are interesting because a drop in positioning does not always causes a decline in traffic, as shown in the example below.
+These two indicators are interesting because a drop in ranking does not always causes a decline in traffic, as shown in the example below.

 The average position of the keywords monitored for the site fell in November 2015 but after this date the traffic gradually began to increase, reaching a level 4 to 5 times higher that before!